 You can find more informations about the 5 Recommended Apps in Japan on this article.

 4) Free WiFi is hard to find

 Japan is seen as a leader in high-tech technologies.
 However, when it comes to free WiFi, you will notice that there are actually few free WiFi hotspots available!
-The app Town WiFi can help you connecting to many WiFi hotspots, but if you want to use internet everywhere, it would be a great option for you to rent pocket WiFi.
+The app Town WiFi can help you connecting to many WiFi hotspots, but if you want to use internet everywhere, it would be a great option for you to rent pocket WiFi or SIM Card.

 5) In some shops, you can be exempted from paying consumption tax